dimitri/pgcopydb/docs/tutorial.rst

 How to validate schema and data migration?
 ------------------------------------------

-The command :ref:`pgcopydb_compare_schema` is limited to comparing the metadata that pgcopydb grabs about the Postgres schema at the moment.
-This means comparing the list of tables, their attributes, their indexes and constraints, and the sequences values.
+The command :ref:`pgcopydb_compare_schema` is currently limited to comparing the metadata that pgcopydb grabs about the Postgres schema.
+This applies to comparing the list of tables, their attributes, their indexes and constraints, and the sequences values.

-The command :ref:`pgcopydb_compare_data` run a SQL query that computes a checksum of the data on each Postgres instance, for each table, and then only compares there checksums.
-This is not a full comparison of the data set, cases where the checksum are the same and the data differ can be found.
+The command :ref:`pgcopydb_compare_data` runs an SQL query that computes a checksum of the data on each Postgres instance (i.e. source and target) for each table, and then only compares the checksums.
+This is not a full comparison of the data set, and it shall produce a false positive for cases where the checksums are the same but the data is different.

 ::